-Since this gene expression method does not require the mRNA molecule to enter the nucleus, this is an ideal solution for stem cell transfection, transfection of neurons, transfection of lymphocytes and many more hard-to-transfect cell types.
+Since this gene expression method does not require the mRNA molecule to enter the nucleus, this is an ideal solution for transfection of stem cells, neurons, lymphoma and many more hard-to-transfect cell types (see Download section below).
 The transient nature of mRNA transfection is desirable for a number of applications, including cellular reprogramming, genome editing (CRISPR/Cas9) and vaccines.

 Advantages of mRNA transfection

 mRNA transfection has some advantages over DNA transfection, which are especially helpfull when working with difficult cell types in gene editing research:

 - mRNA tends to transfect more efficiently with higher efficiencies reached (>80%) for hard-to-transfect cell types